Ayurvedic Nutrition

 The sattvic approach suggests reducing or eliminating:

-• Canned, frozen, or microwaved foods — traditionally viewed as depleted in vitality
+• Canned, frozen, or microwaved foods.
+Traditionally viewed as depleted in vitality

-• Refined sugar — considered tamasic when consumed in excess
+• Refined sugar.
+Considered tamasic in excess

 How to Eat Sattvically: Beyond the Plate